Former Walgreens Property:

 Dollar Tree Update

-With strong community support, we have actively opposed
+With strong community support, in 2018-19, we actively opposed

 a new Dollar Tree store moving into our former Walgreens property at 56th Street and Kessler Boulevard.
 The Marion County Metropolitan Development Commission (MDC) supported our efforts with a ruling that blocked it.
 A successful appeal by the property owner led to work proceeding on a store that opened in early 2019, in spite of a pending second appeal by the MDC, seeking to stop it again.

 We have been monitoring the status of the MDC appeal against Mr. Novogroder, owner of the property that now houses the Dollar Tree.
 Most recently, we learned that the Indiana Court of Appeals rendered an opinion on October 4, 2019.
 It was penned by Judge Brown and affirmed by Judges May and Mathias.
 The summary of the opinion affirms the judgment of the trial court who overturned the MDC's favorable ruling for us in March, 2018, and also affirms Mr. Novogroder's use of the building with Dollar Tree as its tenant.